-“Too much shade can be problematic and lead to deterioration of turf quality and tolerance,” says Jacob Taylor, a master’s student from Hampton who is involved in a Clemson University study on shade and iron fertilization of specific grasses.
+“Too much shade can be problematic and lead to deterioration of turf quality and tolerance,” says Jacob Taylor, a master’s student involved in a Clemson University study on shade and iron fertilization of specific grasses.
 “We’re looking at what can be done to combat shade stress and retain acceptable turf quality.”

-- Picture the result.
+When Does it Get the Most Light?
 The sun’s rays are stronger at noon, and sunny or dappled areas can change as the day goes on.
-Grab your camera and choose a spot that faces the shady areas in the lawn.
-Schedule the pictures for the morning, noon, mid-afternoon, and early evening, so you can determine how many hours of full sun or partial sun a particular spot gets.
+Grab your camera and choose a spot that faces the shady areas.
+Take pictures in the morning, noon, midafternoon, and early evening, so you can determine how many hours of full or partial sun that spot gets.

-- Pull the invaders.
-Ground-covering weeds such as English ivy can take over shady spots and make it harder for grass to survive.
-Get rid of those pesky space-hoggers before seeding.
+Are Weeds a Problem?
+Ground-covering weeds, such as English ivy, can take over shady spots and make it harder for grass to survive.
+Get rid of those weeds before seeding the area.

-- Know whether cool-season or warm-season grasses thrive in your area.
-Cool-season grasses grow best in early spring and fall temperatures between 65 and 80 degrees Fahrenheit.
-Warm-season grasses do well in areas with summer temperatures of 75 to 90 degrees.
+Do temperatures favor cool-season or warm-season grasses?
+Cool-season grasses grow best in early spring and fall temperatures of 65-80 degrees Fahrenheit.
+Warm-season grasses do well in areas with summer temperatures of 75-90 degrees.

-Shade can have an effect on the overall health of grass plants, including weaker root systems, more susceptibility to disease or insect damage, and reduced vigor and growth.
-But if you buy a plant or seed bag labeled “partial sun” or “shade tolerant,” it’s no guarantee.
-Those are relative terms.
-They mean only that the seller is asserting that this product does relatively better than a full-sun variety.
+If you buy a bag of grass seed labeled “partial sun” or “shade tolerant,” is that the best choice for your lawn?
+There’s no guarantee.
+These terms mean only that the seller is asserting that this product does relatively better than a full-sun variety.

-- Pick a grass that can take it.
-“I don’t know of any regulations governing the word “shade tolerant” on grass seed labels,” says Landschoot.
-“However, all seed labels must disclose the contents of the container (% seed [by weight] of each grass species and cultivar, and % germination).
-“Typically, shade tolerant seed mixtures in the northern U.S. have one or more of the fine fescues (creeping red fescue, Chewings fescue, and/or hard fescue) as the predominant component.
-A good quality turf-type tall fescue could also serve as a shade-tolerant species, but this type of grass is less tolerant of shaded conditions than the fine fescues.”
+“Typically, shade-tolerant seed mixtures in the northern U.S. have one or more of the fine fescues (creeping red fescue, Chewings fescue, and/or hard fescue) as the predominant component.
+A good quality turf-type tall fescue could also serve as a shade-tolerant species, but this type of grass is less tolerant of shaded conditions than the fine fescues,” he said.

-- Catch the right amount of rays.
-If a grass seed label says the seeds require full sun or partial shade, what does it really mean? “’Full sun’ usually means no shade whatsoever.
-Partial shade can mean just about anything depending on who you talk to,” explains Landschoot.
-“For me, it usually denotes a dappled effect, where the turf gets some sun (at least 4-5 hours of light throughout the day), and some shade as the day progresses.”
+“’Full sun’ usually means no shade whatsoever.
+Partial shade can mean just about anything, depending on who you talk to,” Landschoot says.
+“For me, it usually denotes a dappled effect, where the turf gets some sun (at least four to five hours of light throughout the day), and some shade as the day progresses.”

 |Grass Varieties' Tolerance for Shade|